The old man was prepared to accept that this was it. This was the end. He had been laid to rest after years of living in the beautiful garden.

-Although, at the time, he weeped a little, he was proud of the heart the lovers had carved in his coat.
-He had offered them protection from the onlooker’s gaze as they swapped their innermost secrets and committed themselves to each other.
+Although, at the time, he wept a little, he was proud of the heart the young lovers had carved in his bark.
+He had offered them privacy from the onlooker’s gaze as they swapped their innermost secrets and committed themselves to each other.

-As he lay within the slabs cut from his generous girth, he allowed the breezes to filter between the thick slices of his manhood.
+Now, as he lay within the slabs cut from his generous girth, he allowed the breezes to filter between the thick slices of his body.
 He whiled the days away thinking of the good times in the past.
-He was a daydreaming old man.

-The old man was born again.
-His beauty was revealed to the world, as his outer coat was removed and the dirt and mould of his years sanded away.
-He became a seat of rest in the park where he was surrounded by flowers and other trees.
+Months passed.
+The timber cutter returned to survey the slabs he had cut and stored some time ago.
+Pondering for a while he then made his decision.
+The old man was to be born again.
+His beauty was revealed once again, as his outer coat was removed and the dirt and mould of his years sanded away.
+He was fashioned into a bench seat and placed in the local park, where he was again surrounded by flowers and other trees.

-Once again the children play around him and lovers whisper sweet nothings to each other when they sit and hold hands.
-His gnarled old twisted frame has been transformed.
-His inner beauty revealed.
-His life has not been wasted.
-He is happy again.
+Now the children play around him and lovers whisper sweet nothings to each other while they sit and hold hands.
+His gnarled old twisted frame has been transformed and his inner beauty on display for all to see and use.
+His life was not wasted.
+He is happy and useful again.